 Last week I spied this Spanish-style chicken and chorizo stew with peppers, onions, smoked paprika and Arborio rice.

-Anyway, I bought one to give it a try, but with every intention of having a go at making it myself if we liked it; we loved it.
+Anyway, I bought one to give it a try, and then I had a go at making it myself if we liked it; we loved it.

 Top Recipe Tips!